Here’s what we discovered when we looked into some of the oldest companies in the UK.

 Typhoo Tea was founded in 1903 by John Sumner.

-He was the first person to sell ready-packaged tea in Great Britain, which he did through his small apothecary as a cure for indigestion.
+He was the first person to sell ready-packaged tea in Britain.
+Initially sold as a cure for indigestion through his small apothecary.

-He focused on the finest quality ingredients and health benefits, which made his product popular.
+He focused on the finest quality ingredients and health benefits, which made his product famous.

 In 1968, Typhoo merged with Schweppes, and later Cadbury joined them, forming Cadbury Schweppes Typhoo.